bump-sh/docs/src/_guides/openapi/specification/v3.2/documentation/grouping-operations-with-tags.md

     kind: audience
 ```

-A [registry of the most commonly used values](https://spec.openapis.org/registry/tag-kind/) is available here but more common conventions will appear over time.
+A [registry of the most commonly used values](https://spec.openapis.org/registry/tag-kind/) is available here, and more conventions will appear over time.

 ## Nested Tag Structures